Bank War: Veto

 The veto message was "a brilliant political manifesto" that called for the end of monied power in the financial sector and a leveling of opportunity under the protection of the executive branch.
 Jackson perfected his anti-Bank themes.
 He stated that one fifth of the Bank's stockholders were foreign and that, because states were only allowed to tax stock owned by their own citizens, foreign citizens could more easily accumulate it.
 He pitted the idealized "plain republican" and the "real people"—virtuous, industrious and free—against a powerful financial institution—the "monster" Bank, whose wealth was purportedly derived from privileges bestowed by corrupt political and business elites.
 Jackson's message distinguished between "equality of talents, of education, or of wealth", which could never be achieved, from "artificial distinctions", which he claimed the Bank promoted.
 Jackson cast himself in populist terms as a defender of original rights, writing:

 To those who believed that power and wealth should be linked, the message was unsettling.
 Daniel Webster charged Jackson with promoting class warfare.
+On the Senate floor, he denounced the veto message, proclaiming:It manifestly seeks to influence the poor against the rich.
+It wantonly attacks whole classes of the people, for the purpose of turning against them the prejudices and resentments of other classes.
+It is a State paper which finds no topic too exciting for its use, no passion too inflammable for its address and its solicitation.

 Webster was at around this time annually pocketing a small salary for his "services" in defending the Bank, although it was not uncommon at the time for legislators to accept monetary payment from corporations in exchange for promoting their interests.

 In presenting his economic vision, Jackson was compelled to obscure the fundamental incompatibility of the hard-money and easy credit wings of his party.
 On one side were Old Republican idealists who took a principled stand against all paper credit in favor of metallic money.
 Jackson's message criticized the Bank as a violation of states' rights, stating that the federal government's "true strength consists in leaving individuals and States as much as possible to themselves."
-Yet the bulk of Jackson’s supporters came from easy lending regions that welcomed banks and finance, as long as local control prevailed.
+Yet the bulk of Jackson's supporters came from easy lending regions that welcomed banks and finance, as long as local control prevailed.
 By diverting both groups in a campaign against the central bank in Philadelphia, Jackson cloaked his own hard-money predilections, which, if adopted, would be as fatal to the inflation favoring Jacksonians as the B.U.S. was purported to be.